rgg1/CongressGPTExtract/README.md

 run_extractor.bat
 ```

-The executable is built and tested via GitHub Actions to ensure functionality.
+The executable is built and tested via GitHub Actions.

 ## Output Structure

 The tool produces JSON files in the `outputs/<congress_number>/` directory.
-Each file follows a standardized schema for its section type:
+Each file follows a standardized schema for its file type.

 ## Project Structure